Nemocas/AbstractAlgebra.jl/docs/src/matrix_spaces.md

 # Matrix Interface

 Generic matrices are supported in AbstractAlgebra.jl.
+Both the space of $m\times n$ matrices and the algebra (ring) of $m\times m$ matrices are supported.

-As the space of $m\times n$ matrices over a commutative ring is not itself a commutative ring, not all of the Ring interface needs to be implemented for matrices in general.
+As the space of $m\times n$ matrices over a commutative ring is not itself a commutative ring, not all of the Ring interface needs to be implemented for such matrices in.

 In particular, the following functions do not need to be implemented: `isdomain_type`, `needs_parentheses`, `displayed_with_minus_in_front`, `show_minus_one` and `divexact`.
-The `canonical_unit` function should be implemented, but simply needs to return the corresponding value for entry $1, 1$ (the function is never called on empty matrices).
+The `canonical_unit` function should be implemented, but simply needs to return the corresponding value for entry $[1, 1]$ (the function is never called on empty matrices).

+For matrix algebras, all of the ring interface must be implemented.

 Note that AbstractAlgebra.jl matrices are not the same as Julia matrices.
 We store a base ring in our matrix and matrices are row major instead of column major in order to